giantorth/moza-simhub-plugin/README.md

 The goal is to expand the functionality of MOZA devices to a wider audience by providing tools that work across multiple platforms.

+**Expect a lot of updates in the coming weeks.
+Feedback and issues are appreciated.**

 ![MOZA Plugin Settings](docs/Screenshot.png)

 > [!NOTE]